[Report] The State of Women in Tech

 Revealing the Wage Gap

-These numbers just don’t make (dollars and) sense.
-At this rate, it will take until 2133 to close the gender gap globally.
-We ain’t got time for that!
-For women—and for the overall success of our businesses and culture—we have to make some ch-ch-ch-changes.
+These numbers just don’t make dollars or sense.
+At this rate, it will take another 135.6 years to close the gender gap globally.
+We don’t have time for that.
+For women—and for the overall success of our businesses and culture—we have to make ch-ch-ch-changes.